-By working with people who have a different background, culture, and have walked on different paths will help individuals to improve their creative side and think outside the box because after all, we are all born creative.
+Working with people who have different backgrounds, and cultures, and have walked on different paths will help individuals to improve their creative side and think outside the box because, after all, we are all born creative.
 Bouncing ideas off of each other and getting feedback and suggestions will help team members to put the pieces together and build a magnificent, successful project.

 4. Succeed in the global market

-Building an age-inclusive and a racially and ethnically diverse workforce can also create a competitive advantage.
-Successful teams can operate from dispersed locations, which in turns can improve the company’s bottom line4.
+Building an age-inclusive and racially and ethnically diverse workforce can also create a competitive advantage.
+Successful teams can operate from dispersed locations, which in turn can improve the company’s bottom line4.

 With a diverse work environment, there is a higher chance that employees will be fluent in different languages or knowledgeable regarding specific cultures.
 Their expertise can allow the company to cater to a diverse range of clients, a resource that without the addition of a diverse workforce will most likely not be tapped.